Villarreal edge Man Utd in epic shootout to win Europa League

 Gerard Moreno gave Villarreal the lead 29 minutes into the Spanish club's first European final, but Edinson Cavani equalised early in the second half before Unai Emery's team prevailed on spot-kicks, extending United's four-year trophy drought.

+He added: "We didn't turn up.
+We didn't play as well as we know we can."

+Villarreal midfielder Francis Coquelin was delighted that the victory also led to a place in next season's Champions League.

 "It feels really good.
-It's been a tough competition.
-To play against a very good side like Manchester United, we knew it would be tough," Villarreal midfielder Francis Coquelin told BT Sport.
+To play against a very good side like Manchester United, we knew it would be tough," Coquelin told BT Sport.

 "We didn't manage to get to the Champions League through the league so to get it through the Europa League is something special -- and a first title for the club as well -- something amazing."